Quinn Shephard: Directorial debut

 Shephard developed the script for her first feature film, Blame, for several years.
 In 2015, after her financier fell through during the first week of shooting, Shephard partially self-financed Blame using money from her college fund.
 The film was shot in 19 days, and Shephard produced it with her mother, Laurie Shephard.
 Shephard also starred in the film as Abigail Grey, alongside Chris Messina, Nadia Alexander, and Tate Donovan.

 Blame screened at the Tribeca Film Festival, making Shephard the youngest female director to debut a film there.
 It was nominated for several awards at Tribeca and won the award for Best Actress in a U.S. Narrative Feature (for Alexander's performance).
 The film received generally positive reviews from critics; it holds an 80% rating on Rotten Tomatoes, while on Metacritic it holds a 54/100 rating.
 IndieWire called it a "solid debut", while writing that, though it "isn't fully realized", it establishes Shephard as "someone to watch".
 Glenn Kenny of The New York Times described the film as "earnest but underdeveloped".
 Filmmaker called the film "a poignant and incisive examination of modern American adolescence."
 The Hollywood Reporter called it "a mixed bag of a directorial debut".

 Personal life

-Shephard identifies as queer.
-Since 2015, she has been in a relationship with her Blame co-star Nadia Alexander.
-In September 2021, on the last day of shooting Not Okay, Shephard accepted Alexander's marriage proposal.
+Shephard is queer.
+She was formerly in a relationship with Blame co-star Nadia Alexander.